A commercial facility is a busy site, and, as a property manager, you have a lot to do.

 Mulch is a great addition to any commercial property and is a natural part of low-maintenance commercial landscaping.

 Why?
-Mulch helps lock in moisture and prevents weeds from growing, meaning there are fewer weeds for you to control and manage.
+Mulch helps lock in moisture and prevents weeds from growing, resulting in fewer weeds for you to control and manage.
 It keeps soil temperatures stable for plants, and makes your property look polished and put together.

 6. Add Hardscapes Strategically

-Commercial landscape maintenance in Greater Chicago goes beyond all that is green.
+Commercial landscape maintenance in Greater Chicago extends beyond the green.

 Rocks, stones, and hardscapes are also great ways to add texture and interest, as well as functional spaces that can be extremely low-maintenance.

-Consider walking paths or meditative and reflective sitting spots; they can create great places for your visitors to use, and also look attractive and need little attention from your grounds maintenance team.
+Consider walking paths or meditative and reflective sitting spots; they can create great places for your visitors to use, and also look attractive, requiring little attention from your grounds maintenance team.

 Low-Maintenance Commercial Landscaping Can Look Good And Keep Costs Down

 If you still find you can’t get your maintenance down to a reasonable amount, let KD Landscape help.
-It can be challenging, but we know Greater Chicago landscapes and how to reduce maintenance so we can make those recommendations that make a big difference on your site.
+It can be challenging, but we know the Greater Chicago landscape and how to reduce maintenance, so we can make recommendations that make a big difference on your site.

 Want to learn more about how to create a low-maintenance commercial landscape in Greater Chicago?
 Get started today with a free quote.
 We’ll review your options together so you can make a great choice.